AndrewMarines/Colors-Detection/README.md

 # Colors-Detection
-Colors-Detection  Detect object by color.
+Colors-Detection  Detect and print the coordinates of objects by color.
 Coded in Python.
 Modules: Numpy, OpenCV and imutils.
 Colors detected: white, red and green